BR0kEN-/update_project_components_statuses/README.md

-# Features Revert Project (Drush command)
+# Update the Project Components statuses (Drush command)

 Did you have a situation when your Drupal project contains a lot of features that need to be reverted after the regular code deployment?
-The `drush frp` command is enabled/reverted the necessary modules/features.
+The `drush upcs` command is enabled/reverted the necessary modules/features.

 To let the command know what should be checked, a special file in "sites/default"